CtrlK

 Workflow Clarity

-Multi-step procedures are clearly sequenced with numbered steps, verification checkpoints (dedicated 'Verification Steps' section), rollback procedures, and explicit escalation conditions.
+Multi-step procedures are clearly sequenced with numbered steps, verification checkpoints (the 'Verification Steps' section), rollback procedures, and explicit escalation conditions.
 The troubleshooting section adds dry-run checks before destructive operations and prerequisite validation, creating proper feedback loops.

 3 / 3